aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 Most ACME [@!RFC8555] clients today choose when to attempt to renew a certificate in one of three ways.
 They may be configured to renew at a specific interval (e.g. via `cron`); they may parse the issued certificate to determine its expiration date and renew a specific amount of time before then; or they may parse the issued certificate and renew when some percentage of its validity period has passed.
 The first two techniques create significant barriers against the issuing CA changing certificate lifetimes.
 All three techniques lead to load clustering for the issuing CA.

-Being able to indicate to the client a period in which the issuing CA suggests renewal would allow both dynamic changes to the certificate validity period and proactive smearing of load.
+Being able to indicate to the client a period in which the issuing CA suggests renewal would allow both dynamic changes to the certificate validity period and proactive distribution of load.
 This document specifies a mechanism by which ACME servers may provide suggested renewal windows to ACME clients.

 # Conventions and Definitions